 Many people know that the terms “Pentecostal” and “evangelical” are associated with Christianity, but they aren’t sure exactly how or what the difference is between them.
-Depending on the context, the terms may refer to a set of beliefs, a local church, or a person.
+The words may refer to a set of beliefs, a local church, or a person depending on the context.
 There is also a significant amount of overlap between the terms.
 So how do they compare?

 Pentecostalism and evangelicalism are traditions within Protestant Christianity.
 Pentecostalism emphasizes doctrines like baptism in the Holy Spirit, speaking in tongues, and miraculous gifts.
 Evangelicalism is a gospel-focused movement.
 Most Pentecostals are evangelicals, but not all evangelicals are Pentecostals.

 What are the largest Pentecostal and evangelical denominations today?
 What are each one’s origins, early influencers, and social worldview?
 What does each believe about the Bible, God, salvation, and other theological topics?
 Keep reading to learn the answers to these questions and others.

 Also, see Pentecostal vs Charismatic: What’s the Difference? to learn more.

 |Origin||Historians conventionally date the origin of the modern Pentecostal movement to the Azusa Street Revival in Los Angeles, California, in 1906.
 Many Pentecostals date their origin to the second chapter of Acts in the New Testament.||The modern use of the term originated in the 20th century.
 It’s distinguished from liberalism and fundamentalist movements.
 Fundamentalism has similar theology to evangelicalism because both movements have a high view of Scripture.|